spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 The SpatialOS menu option in the Unity editor include an item **"Generate FPS Snapshot"**.
 This runs the script `/Assets/Fps/Scripts/Editor/SnapshotGenerator/SnapshotMenu.cs`, which you can find from within your Unity editor.

+We will modify the snapshot generating logic in two steps:
+1. Adding a function to create and add a `HealthPack` entity.
+2. Fix the package import settings so use of `Vector3f` is valid.

 Within the `SnapshotMenu` class, add a new function that will contain logic for adding health pack entities to the snapshot object:

 ```
 private static void AddHealthPacks(Snapshot snapshot)
 {
-    var healthPack = FpsEntityTemplates.HealthPickup(new Vector3f(0, 0, 0), 100f);
+    var healthPack = FpsEntityTemplates.HealthPickup(new Vector3f { X = 5, Y = 0, Z = 0 }, 100);
     snapshot.AddEntity(healthPack);
 }
 ```

+The `Vector3f` type is a struct provided in the `Improbable` namespace, and initially the above code snippet will produce errors.
+Adding `using Improbable;` to the top of `SnapshotMenu.cs` is necessary, but an additional change is necessary.
+In your Unity editor Project hierarchy, navigate to `/Assets/Fps/Scripts/Editor/`, and select `Improbable.Fps.Editor` so that its Import Settings can be viewed in the Unity inspector panel.

+The `Improbable.FPS.Editor Import Settings` contains a section called `References`.
+You must click the `+` button to add a new reference, double-click the new field and in the asset-finder pop-up that appears you must double-click `Improbable.Gdk.Generated`.
+This is because the `Vector3f` struct is defined within that particular package, and we must declare our intent.

+Once you've added and applied this new package reference your use of `Vector3f` in `SnapshotGenerator.cs` will now be valid.

+<%(#Expandable title="Why does the FPS Template use packages?")%>Unity's packaging system is a great way to organize your code.
+SpatialOS GDK projects use packages extensively to provide modular code that can be easily imported and re-used across projects.
+If you'd like to know more about packages you can read up about [GDK Feature Modules](fix) which make good use of packages.<%(/Expandable)%>

-This creates a health pack entity at the origin, and sets the amount of health it will restore to 100.
-Don't forget to call your new function from within `GenerateDefaultSnapshot()` (and pass it the `snapshot` object) or else it wont be run during snapshot generation.
+This script now creates a health pack entity at the origin, and sets the amount of health it will restore to 100.
+Don't forget to call your new function from within `GenerateDefaultSnapshot()` (and pass it the `snapshot` object) or else it wont be run during snapshot generation!

 It's a great idea to separate default values (such as health pack positions, and health values) into a settings file.
 In the FPS Template project you can find lots of examples of using Unity `ScriptableObject` components for exactly that.
 But for now, we will keep this example simple.